Pseudoceros dimidiatus: Distribution

 This species is widespread in the Indian Ocean from the Red Sea to Australia and in the Western Pacific Ocean.

 Reproduction

 The divided flatworm can reproduce both asexually, by dividing itself, and sexually.
 The species is a hermaphrodite, meaning that they have both male and female reproductive organs.
 When two flatworms reproduce they battle to decide who gets to fertilize and who is fertilized.
 The winner gets to act as the male, fertilizing the other.

 Habitat

-The divided flatworm lives in coral reefs in the tropical waters.
+The divided flatworm lives in coral reefs in tropical waters.